Somerset Economic Assessment

 Technical Evidence Base

 The State of the Somerset Economy: Technical Evidence Base presents key economic data and analysis to enable understanding of the County’s strengths, weaknesses and economic performance.
-It is intended to be used in conjunction with other intelligence to inform a full economic assessment during 2016.

 Key facts include: